ejuvaleru/angular-tech-challenge/README.md

 | Switch between languages                            |    ✅    |
 | Dummy Header and Footer                             |    ✅    |

+The top selling products have a 📈 emoji, and the international products have a 🌎 emoji.
+International products are displayed when a user change his location.

 ## Review the app
 You can take a look at the app in this [link](https://amasohn-challenge.web.app/)